 Turbulence Severity Range

-The following three fields allow you to set a turbulence range.
-These values are displayed on the flight plan.
+There are three fields that allow you to set a turbulence range and these values are displayed on the flight plan.
+The fields are:

 Light Turbulence TDR: Enter a light turbulence value - between 0.15 and 0.25.
 This value cannot be higher than the Moderate Turbulence value.